How a participant in Moscow's fairs, along with her volunteer husband, supports the SVO fighters

 An important disclaimer is at the bottom of this article.

-The capital is putting various properties up for auction, and the showcase for them is Moscow investment portal.
-In the section Moscow Auctions There is all the necessary information about the lots, including photographs, documentation, conditions and form of implementation.
+The capital is putting various properties up for auction, and the Moscow investment portal is serving as a showcase for them.
+In the section Moscow Auctions There is all the necessary information about the lots, including photographs, documentation, conditions and form of sale.

-For more information about Moscow's economy, please visit the Economic Policy Complex's official messaging channels.
-Telegram AndMAX.
+For more information on Moscow's economy, visit the Economic Policy Complex's official Messenger channel.
+MAX.

 The development of electronic services for business is in line with the objectives of the national project "Data Economy and Digital Transformation of the State" and the Moscow regional project "Digital Public Administration."
 More information about Russia's national projects and the capital's contribution can be found atspecial page.